-Since we are no longer considered an emerging growth company or a smaller reporting company, we will be holding our first non-binding advisory vote on the compensation of our named executive officers at our 2022 Annual Meeting.
-We value the opinions of our stockholders, and the compensation committee and the Board of Directors will consider the outcome of future stockholder advisory votes, including the vote which will take place at our 2022 Annual Meeting, when we make compensation decisions for our Named Executive Officers.
+We held our first non-binding, advisory vote on the compensation of our Named Executive Officers (the "Say on Pay Vote") at our 2022 Annual Meeting.
+At our 2022 Annual Meeting, our stockholders voted, on a non-binding, advisory basis, to approve the compensation paid to our Named Executive Officers and that the Company hold Say on Pay Votes annually.
+In accordance with such results, the Board determined that future Say on Pay Votes would be held annually.
+We value the opinions of our stockholders, and the compensation committee and the Board of Directors will continue to consider the outcome of future stockholder advisory votes, including the vote which will take place at our 2023 Annual Meeting, when we make compensation decisions for our Named Executive Officers.
 We have engaged with stockholders on a range of topics, including executive compensation and will we continue such engagement, as we strive to continually enhance our compensation programs.